Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Numerical results

 To clearly distinguish the shape and position of the peaks observed in the frequency 2D plot, we performed one dimensional cuts of Fig.~\ref{FFT2D} along various lines.
 Fig.~\ref{staticHHG} shows the plot along the vertical line at $\omega_{\Delta t} = 0$.
-This corresponds to a static high-harmonic generation due to the driving pulse only.
+This corresponds to an equilibrium high-harmonic generation due to the driving pulse only.
 We observe a first harmonic peak at $\omega_d$ and a third harmonic signal at $3\omega_d$.
 Measurement of the temperature dependence of the THG peak would correspond to a usual THz THG experiment.
-In addition to the first and third harmonic, however, we can notice the presence of an additional shoulder peak at a frequency $\omega = 2 \Delta + \omega_d$. \\ In Fig.~\ref{dynHM} we show the prototypical case of an horizontal cut in Fig.~\ref{FFT2D} along $\omega = 3 \omega_d$.
-The peak at $\omega_{\Delta t}/\omega_d = 0$ is the static third harmonic as visible in Fig.~\ref{staticHHG}, while the smaller peaks at $\omega_{\Delta t}/\omega_d = -1,-2,-3$ come from the modulation of the third harmonic due to the quench.
-Latter smaller peaks appears in Fig.~\ref{FFT1-2D} as a modulation in the delay time $\Delta t$ of the third harmonic, giving rise to the characteristic striped pattern. \\ Fig.~\ref{1Ddiag} corresponds to a diagonal line in the 2D plot of Fig.~\ref{FFT2D} passing through the point $\omega_{\Delta t} = 0, \omega = \omega_d$, and projected along the $\omega_{\Delta t}$ axis.
+The intensity of the fundamental and third harmonics (continuous line) are of the same order, since only the third order is plotted.
+The total current has a dominant linear first harmonic response (dashed line).
+In addition to the first and third harmonic, however, we notice the presence of an additional shoulder peaks at a frequency $\omega = 2 \Delta + \omega_d$ and at $\omega = 2 \Delta - \omega_d$.
+These are the result of the intrinsic Higgs and quasiparticle resonance at $2 \Delta$ \cite{Collado} in conjunction with a wave-mixing process with a driving photon of frequency $\pm \omega_d$. \\ In Fig.~\ref{dynHM} we show the prototypical case of a horizontal cut in Fig.~\ref{FFT2D} along $\omega = 3 \omega_d$.
+The peak at $\omega_{\Delta t}/\omega_d = 0$ is the equilibrium third harmonic as visible in Fig.~\ref{staticHHG}, while the smaller peaks at $\omega_{\Delta t}/\omega_d = -1,-2,-3$ stem from the modulation of the third harmonic due to the quench.
+Additional smaller peaks appear in Fig.~\ref{FFT1-2D} as a modulation in the delay time $\Delta t$ of the third harmonic, giving rise to the characteristic striped pattern. \\ Fig.~\ref{1Ddiag} corresponds to a diagonal line in the 2D plot of Fig.~\ref{FFT2D} passing through the point $\omega_{\Delta t} = 0, \omega = \omega_d$, and projected along the $\omega_{\Delta t}$ axis.
 The peak at $\omega_{\Delta t} = 0$ is the signal of the first harmonic.
-Of particular interest is the peak at $\omega_D = -2\Delta$, which is a direct consequence of the quasiparticle and Higgs mode resonance at $\pm2\Delta$.
-Due to the wave mixing of the quench and the drive, we have here isolated the intrinsic superconducting response with the characteristic frequency of $2 \Delta$.
+Of particular interest is the peak at $\omega_D = -2\Delta$, which is a direct consequence of the quasiparticle resonance at $\pm2\Delta$, represented by the process in Fig.~\ref{Diag}(d).
+Due to the wave mixing of the quench and the drive, we have here isolated the intrinsic superconducting response with the characteristic frequency of $2 \Delta$.\\ Moreover, the peaks in Fig.~\ref{FFT2D} along the diagonals placed at $\omega_{\Delta t} = - 2 \Delta + \omega_d$ are resulting from the process represented by the diagram in Fig.~\ref{Diag}(b), and they disappear when quench and drive have perpendicular polarization, since the corresponding interaction vertex vanishes (see Appendix \ref{Polarization}).